typedoc2md/typedoc-plugin-markdown/devguide/typedoc-plugin-markdown/options/namespaces/declarations/README.md

 This option should be used if there are issues with anchoring to symbols within a page.

-* For markdown parsers that do not automatically assign header ids.
+* For Markdown parsers that do not automatically assign header ids.
 * When cross referencing symbols that are referenced in a table row.

 #### Default Value